Humanistic Integrative Counsellor MBACP, BA Hons, Adv Dip

 Training and Therapeutic Approach

-I am a fully trained Humanistic Integrative Counsellor and Psychotherapist.
+I am a fully trained Humanistic Integrative Counsellor.
 This means my approach incorporates and integrates elements from a number of different approaches and theoretical backgrounds.
 My way of working is primarily underpinned by elements of both Psychodynamic and Person-Centred approaches, while I also refer to Transactional Analysis and Attachment Theory, and use techniques from Cognitive Behavioural Therapy and Gestalt.

 Being a Humanistic Integrative therapist gives me the flexibility to work in the way that I judge to be of maximum potential in helping a client.
 My approach may therefore vary from one person to the next.
 Individual personalities as well as the nature of the problem can have a bearing on this.
 Additionally, my therapeutic approach may take a different form with the same client as time passes.
 For example, this may be appropriate because their needs change, or because they have a new ability to see things from a different perspective.